TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 Please consider the [Fixed Window Rate Limiter]({{< ref "#fixed-window-rate-limiter" >}}) algorithm as an alternative, if Redis performance is an issue.

-### Distributed Rate Limiter (DRL) Threshold
+### Distributed Rate Limiter Threshold

-It's possible to switch between the DRL behaviour and the RRL behaviour with configuration.
+It's possible to switch between the DRL behaviour and the Redis Rate Limiter behaviour with configuration.
 Tyk switches between these two modes using the `drl_threshold` configuration.

-The drl_threshold option in a Distributed Rate Limiter (DRL) system is designed to dynamically switch the rate-limiting algorithm based on the volume of requests.
+The threshold value is used to dynamically switch the rate-limiting algorithm based on the volume of requests.
 DRL works by distributing the rate allowance equally among all gateways in the cluster.
 For example, with a rate limit of 1000 requests per second and 5 gateways, each gateway can handle 200 requests per second.
 This distribution allows for high performance as gateways do not need to synchronize counters for each request.

 DRL assumes an evenly load-balanced environment, which is typically achieved at a larger scale with sufficient requests.
 In scenarios with